Colin-Whelan/userscripts/README.md

 If this is disabled, or you want to check more often, head to the dashboard and click the refresh button in the top left, or the one each script to only check one at a time.
 If an update is found, the script will automatically update.

+## Reporting Issues

+If you encounter any issues, please report them.
+I will do my best to address and fix them in a timely manner.